 About

-Twelve miles south east of Winchester lies the medieval town of Bishop’s Waltham.
-Enjoy traditional shopping, excellent pub lunches and explore the remains of Bishop’s Waltham Palace.
+Planning your next day out?
+Visit Bishop’s Waltham, located twelve miles south east of Winchester.
+There are a wide selection of things to do in Bishop’s Waltham, enjoy traditional shopping, excellent pub lunches and explore the remains of Bishop’s Waltham Palace.

 The bishop of the title was Henry of Blois, brother of King Stephen, who founded Bishop’s Waltham Palace in the 12th century.
 An important residence of the powerful Winchester bishops, the palace hosted many royal visitors including Mary Tudor while she waited for the arrival of her future husband, Philip II of Spain, prior to their marriage.
 The palace was destroyed in 1644 under Cromwell’s orders but the extensive ruins are worth a visit today.